alkitony/yelpcamp/README.md

 # yelpcamp
-A web bootcamp project.
-This is a full stack application using Node.js, Express and MongoDB.
+This is a full stack application built on Node.js, Express and MongoDB.
+Responsive nature and styling is done with Bootstrap.
+This site allows for user generating content with comments.
+A security is in place to prevent changing of content.

-## keyBoardPlay
-A Portfolio Piece: This site is a variation of the patatap.com site.
-The key board play site uses paperjs for graphics and animation and howler.js for sound play.
-The Key Board Play site was an exercise from the Web Developer Bootcamp class.
-By pressing keys "a" through "z" a circle will be displayed in a random location and a corresponding sound will play.
-The circle will slowly fade out.

 ## Install Procedures

-1. Download/Clone the index.html and sounds directory.
+1. Download/Clone the repository.
-2. Open index.html in a browser.

-**Note:** You must have an internet connection to run the site.
-This site uses paperjs and howler.js cdn libraries.
+2. NPM Install.
+3. Setup the following environment variables YCAPPDATABASEURL
+       YCSESSIONDATABASEURL
+       YCSECRETPHRASE
+       YCAPPEMAILADDRESS
+       YCMAILACCESSKEYID
+       YCMAILSECRETACCESSKEY
+       YCMAILRATELIMIT
+       YCAWSREGION

+**Requirements** Node.js, MongoDB and Amazon SES.

 ## Background

+This site and code were developed as part of the [Udemy: The Web Developer Bootcamp](https://www.udemy.com/the-web-developer-bootcamp/) course.

 **Author:** Tony Lanera

-**Date:** Oct 11th, 2016
+**Date:** Nov 15th, 2016

 **Description**

-This site is a variation of the patatap.com site.
-The key board play site uses paperjs for graphics and animation and howler.js for sound play.
-The Key Board Play site was an exercise from the Web Developer Bootcamp class.
-By pressing keys "a" through "z" a circle will be displayed in a random location and a corresponding sound will play.
-The circle will slowly fade out.
+This site is inspired by the yelp site, which allows users to post and submit reviews/comments.
+An account is required to submit a post and make comments.
+An indivual can only edit their own posting or comments.
+A person is also able to reset their password.
+Comments and Posting are stored in a MongoDB.

 **Purpose:**

-The purpose of the exercise was to become familiar with utilizing a graphical and sound library.
-For simplicity sake the css style and JS script is contained within the html file.
-This can be separated out into their respective files.
-However since the bulk of the effort is JS, it made sense to keep it in one file.
+The purpose of the project was to develop a full stack website which captured user generated content.
+The project provide experience in developing RESTful Routing, implementing and enforcing a security model, utilizing a NoSQL database, and implementing a responsive design.

 **Highlight:**

-The initial exercise had hard coded an object for each letter, which contained a sound and color for each letter between a to z.
-Based on lessons learned with OOP, I created a constructor function and programmatically created 26 objects.
+This project was primarly a code along exercise during the course.
+However, I added the following features to the site.
+   * Session Cookies stored in MongoDB
+   * Require email token verification for Password Reset
+   * Various Styling and Layout changes